Chongqing: Military

 Chongqing was the wartime capital of China during the Second Sino-Japanese War (i.e., World War II), and from 1937 to 1945, the seat of administration for the Republic of China's government before its departure to Nanjing and then Taiwan.
 After the eventual defeat at the Battle of Wuhan, General Chiang Kai-shek and the army were forced to use it as their base of resistance from 1938 onwards.
 It also contains a military museum named after the Chinese Korean War hero Qiu Shaoyun.

 Chongqing used to be the headquarters of the 13th Group Army of the People's Liberation Army, one of the two group armies that formerly comprised the Chengdu Military Region, which was reorganized into the Western Theater Command in 2016.

 Administrative divisions

 Chongqing is the largest of the four direct-controlled municipalities of the People's Republic of China.
 The municipality is divided into 37 subdivisions (3 were abolished in 1997.
 Wansheng and Shuangqiao districts were abolished in October 2011.
 Jiangbei and Yubei districts were abolished in November 2025 along with the establishment of the formal Liangjiang New Area), consisting of 25 districts, 8 counties, and 4 autonomous counties.
 The boundaries of Chongqing municipality reach much farther into the city's hinterland than the boundaries of the other three provincial level municipalities (Beijing, Shanghai and Tianjin), and much of its administrative area, which spans over 80000 sqkm, is rural.
-At the end of year 2018, the total population is 31.02 million.
+At the end of 2018, the total population was 31.02 million.
 As of 2022, Chongqing is the largest Chinese city by urban population, with a population of 22.80 million.